nguyen-tuan-hiep/web-project/README.md

 ## Features

-The application has following features:
+The application has the following features:

 - User authentication and autherization
-- View accommodation details, amenities, and pricing
+- View places details, amenities, and pricing
-- Book an accommodation by selecting check-in and check-out dates
+- Book a place by selecting check-in and check-out dates
 - View and manage bookings as a registered user
-- Add and manage accommodations as a registered user
+- Add and manage places as a registered user

 ## Dependencies